 Hydrolysis is the disintegration of the soles on a pair of boots, this isn’t a production defect.
 If you rarely use your boots, over time, the soles harden and dry – a bit like a car tyre – even if they are new.
 It’s a natural deterioration of the material (the technical term is the polyurethane compounds) which the wedge of the sole is made of.

 What happens next?
 The soles detach from the rest of the boots.
 This process is more frequent in areas with a very humid microclimate, or those that are very wet.
 So, it’s really important to wear your boots on a regular basis so the soles remain ‘active’.

 I am on holiday – can I get my boots repaired or replaced?

 We are the official Meindl distributor for the UK and Ireland.
-We can process returns from UK and Irish retailers, or members of the public in the UK and Ireland.
+We can process returns from UK and Irish retailers, or members of the public in the UK.